Last update: Jun 02, 2023 19:01 p.m. EDT

 Can I register to vote online?

 - Nebraska offers online voter registration.

-- You should know: you need a Nebraska ID to use Nebraska's online voter registration system.
-If you don't have a Nebraska-issued ID, you can still register to vote by mail.
+- You should know: you need a valid Nebraska State ID or Driver’s License to use Nebraska's online voter registration system.
+If you don't have a Nebraska-issued ID, you can still register by mail to vote.